-The annual Paul B. Henry Lecture brings a prominent Christian political practitioner to Calvin to speak about the interplay of religion and politics.
-The event is intended to inspire the college and the community to actively seek to integrate a Christian worldview with practical politics and public life.
-Over the past eighteen years, the lecture has featured individuals from both political parties, speakers from liberal and conservative viewpoints, scholars who have examined current political issues and questions, and prominent leaders of non-profit organizations actively working in the public policy arena.
+The annual Paul B. Henry Lecture brings a prominent Christian political practitioner to Calvin University to speak about the interplay of religion and politics.
+The event aims to inspire both the campus and the broader community to integrate a Christian worldview with practical politics and public life.

 Submissions from 2019